Primary

 Also targets: Hamstrings, Core

-Want B-Stance Hip Thrust in your program?
+See where B-Stance Hip Thrust fits in your weekly plan

 Set up as for a regular hip thrust.